Skip to content

 This offers fun physical activities, games and wider activities plus a meal for all children.
 Places are available free of charge to children receiving benefits-related Free School Meals.

-You can apply for help from the Household Support Fund by contacting one of the following organisations.
+You can still apply for help from the Household Support Fund by contacting one of the following organisations.

 Age UK Cornwall and the Isles of Scilly